PaddlePaddle/docs/doc/paddle/install/conda/conda_MacOS_en.md

 5.Install PaddlePaddle

- > (1) CPU version: If you just want to install the CPU version, please refer to the following command to install:
+ > CPU version: If you just want to install the CPU version, please refer to the following command to install:

       conda install paddlepaddle

- > (2) GPU version: If you want to use the GPU version, please refer to the following command to install:

-      If you are using CUDA 9, cuDNN 7.6+, the command to install the GPU version is: conda install paddlepaddle-gpu cudatoolkit=9.0

-      If you are using CUDA 10.0, cuDNN 7.6+, the command to install the GPU version is: conda install paddlepaddle-gpu cudatoolkit=10.0

-      If you are using CUDA 10.0, cuDNN 7.6+, the command to install the GPU version is: conda install paddlepaddle-gpu cudatoolkit=10.1

-      If you are using CUDA 10.0, cuDNN 7.6+, the command to install the GPU version is: conda install paddlepaddle-gpu cudatoolkit=10.2

 6.Installation environment verification